idia640/presentations/week07/PITCHME.md

 Negative emotion leads to recall of ideas of negative facts.

 Perceptual signals from images reach multiple parts of the brain responsible for language, movement, conceptual association - but also may trigger an emotional chain reaction.
-May only take a few hundred milliseconds, but consumes much energy having an affect on mental resources such as attention and working memory.
+This may take a few hundred milliseconds.

 ---